dsc-courses/practice.dsc80.com/problems/sp22-final/sp22-final-q06.md

 # BEGIN SOLN

+**Answer: ** Option B: False

-The response could be JSON, it is not necessarily HTML.
+A status code of 200 means that the request has succeeded.
+Hence, the response could be JSON, it is not necessarily HTML.

+<average>44</average>

 # END SOLN